Palace Intrigue At The Louvre, As A Paint Job Leads To A Lawsuit

 Within the Louvre, there are other major contemporary works including those by Anselm Kiefer and Georges Braque who in 1953 painted amorphous birds on the ceiling of the Salle Henri II, which is nearby Twombly’s mural.

 Martinez, the Louvre president, said that the foundation’s lawsuit would discourage centuries-old museums from working with contemporary artists in the future, creating a fear of legal problems.
 “Certain colleagues in historic monuments will never work with contemporary art again,” he said.
-“What signal,” he added, “is the Cy Twombly Foundation sending?”c.2021 The New York Times Company
+“What signal,” he added, “is the Cy Twombly Foundation sending?”(Author: Doreen Carvajal)/(c.2021 The New York Times Company)